 We recommend that students contact architecture schools to verify any prerequisites prior to selecting their Year 11 subjects and applying to a program.
 Students interested in a career in architecture are also encouraged to develop broad interests in many areas.

 Next step is to enrol in an accredited architecture program.
 Talk with your careers advisor to get more information on how to enrol at your preferred university.
 The Institute’s office in your state/territory can also help you get in touch with architecture students who can give you an overview of what it is like to study architecture.

-Check our list of Australasian Schools of Architecture recognised by the Institute and accredited by the Architects Accreditation Council of Australia (AACA).
+See here for the list of accredited Architecture Qualifications accredited by the Architects Accreditation Council of Australia (AACA).

 3. Post-tertiary training and registration